thomas-young-2013/open-box/README.md

 ## Design Goal

 OpenBox’s design satisfies the following desiderata:
-+ Ease of use.
-Minimal user configuration and setup, and necessary visualization for optimization process.
++ **Ease of use**: Minimal user effort, and user-friendly visualization for tracking and managing BBO tasks.

-+ Performance standards.
-Host state-of-the-art optimization algorithms; select proper algorithms automatically.
++ **Consistent performance**: Host state-of-the-art optimization algorithms; Choose the proper algorithm automatically.

-+ Cost-oriented management.
-Give cost-model based suggestions to users, e.g., minimal machines or time-budget.
++ **Resource-aware management**: Give cost-model-based advice to users, e.g., minimal workers or time-budget.

-+ Scalability.
-Scale to dimensions on the number of input variables, objectives, tasks, trials, and parallel evaluations.
++ **Scalability**: Scale to dimensions on the number of input variables, objectives, tasks, trials, and parallel evaluations.

-+ High efficiency.
-Effective use of parallel resource, speeding up optimization with transfer-learning, and multi-fidelity acceleration for computationally-expensive evaluations.
++ **High efficiency**: Effective use of parallel resources, system optimization with transfer-learning and multi-fidelities, etc.

-+ Data privacy protection, robustness and extensibility.
++ **Fault tolerance**, **extensibility**, and **data privacy protection**.

 ## Links
 + [Documentations](https://open-box.readthedocs.io/en/latest/?badge=latest)